AsutoshaNanda/EEG-Signal-Analysis/Theory.md

 Both datasets were used to classify EEG signals into three states:

 Ictal – During a seizure.

 Preictal – Just before a seizure.

 Interictal – Between seizures.

 ### Time and Frequency Domain Signals

 Time-domain signals represent EEG activity over time.

-Frequency-domain signals show how signal components are distributed in different frequency bands, obtained using Fast Fourier Transform (FFT).
-Frequency-domain signals often highlight patterns that are difficult to detect in time-domain signals.
+Frequency-domain signals show how signal components are distributed in different frequency bands, obtained using Fast Fourier Transform (FFT).Frequency-domain signals often highlight patterns that are difficult to detect in time-domain signals.

 ### Performance Evaluation